30-day money-back guarantee | Free Shipping in the US

 Installing a security camera or similar device is one of the best ways to help prevent package theft.
 While they don’t always prevent porch pirates from committing their dastardly deeds, they are definitely a huge deterrent.
-Sometimes simply seeing the security camera can discourage potential package thieves, but many also camera can also provide you with alerts and/or evidence if a porch pirate shows up at your door or on your property and your UPS package is stolen.
+Sometimes simply seeing the security camera can discourage potential package thieves, but many cameras can also provide you with alerts and/or evidence if a porch pirate shows up at your door or on your property and your UPS package is stolen.

 Schedule Signature or In-Person Delivery

 As an option, many delivery services allow you to have a package shipped that requires a signature or in-person delivery.
 That means that the package won’t be delivered unless you or another resident of the home is there to receive and/or sign for the package.
 If you aren’t home, the package will be brought back to the delivery hub instead of being left at your door.